GenesysCloudBlueprints/zoom-meetings-sms-blueprint/blueprint/index-draft.md

 9. Type the desired value in the **user** input variable.

   :::primary
-  **Note:** The variable value in the example below will create a Zoom meeting through the agent's Zoom account.
+  **Note:** The variable value in the following example creates a Zoom meeting through the agent's Zoom account.
 For this to work, the agent's Genesys Cloud email address must match their Zoom email address.
 If you'd like to use the same Zoom account to create the Zoom meeting regardless of which agent is on the interaction, you can define a static value here.
 It can be either the email address or object ID of a person in the Zoom Activity Directory where your app is registered.
   :::

 10. Expand the output variables for the first data action.